quantifish/TagGrowth/README.md

 Following previous notation, parameters are estimated by integrating across all random effects b, while noting that Eq.
 15 also requires estimation of Li(t0), i.e., the length upon first observation for each individual.

 ##Simulation

 Details to come.

-## Estimation
+##Estimation

 We implement this model using the Template Model Builder (TMB) software called from R using the TMB package (https://github.com/kaskr/adcomp).
+The model is written in C++ "estimation/ATR.cpp", and an R script "estimation/ATR.R" loads the data and fits the model.